 “Robby plans to highly amuse them with this play.
 I keep warning you that he isn’t gay.
 He’s has all the boys acting like girls which will surely create a stir.
 Think of it as another authentic Elizabethan norm where the audience throws rotten fruits at the actors.
 By making fruits of the actors, he’s throwing it back at them. ”

 “He’s releasing the dogs of hell on us.
 His role as Puck is vital to saving us from a riot.”

-He rushed over to work with Robby.
-Jack had been quiet during my interview, but he’d been in all the photo shots.
+He rushes over to work with Robby.
+Jack has been quiet during my interview, but he’s in all the photo shots.
 I’ll have to start calling him Freddie Mercury.

-The next day we were prominently featured in the Miami Herald’s Arts section.
-The article was titled “Fun with Shakespeare,’ with several photos of Robby and Jack in full costume and makeup.
-I smiled at Puck/Robby’s bushy tail.
-Jack’s Titania was gorgeous.
-He got hoots and whistles at Nutrition, which weren’t exactly compliments.
-We steeled ourselves for the next ten days of attention and derision.
-Casper floated above the haters and tried to harass them back, but they were impervious as they had no hearts.
-At band rehearsal I asked Jack what his parents’ reaction would be to seeing him in the paper.
+The next day we are prominently featured in the Miami Herald’s Arts section.
+The article is titled “Fun with Shakespeare,’ with several photos of Robby and Jack in full costume and makeup.
+I smile at Puck/Robby’s bushy tail.
+Jack’s Titania is gorgeous.
+He gets hoots and whistles at Nutrition, which aren’t exactly compliments.
+We steel ourselves for the next ten days of attention and derision.
+Casper floats above the haters and tries to harass them back.
+They’re impervious since they have no hearts.
+At band rehearsal I ask Jack what his parents’ reaction will be to seeing him in the paper.